salmansamson/cytkit/README.md

 STL files for 3D printing (FDM) are provided in [STL files for printing](/STL%20files%20for%20printing).

-The Bill of Materials is provides in [Cytkit Bill of Materials v0.3.ods](/Cytkit%20Bill%20of%20Materials%20v0.3.ods)
+The Bill of Materials including suppliers of parts is provided in [Cytkit Bill of Materials v0.3.ods](/Cytkit%20Bill%20of%20Materials%20v0.3.ods).

 ## To do
 - Present the project at CYTO 2025 in Denver